 Where: Manchaca Road, Austin, Texas, near the South Austin Senior Activity Center

-When: The advocacy work started in late 2011.
-The improved crosswalk was inaugurated in April 2013.
+When: The advocacy work began in late 2011.
+The crosswalk was inaugurated in April 2013.

 The road has four lanes, two in each direction, and a posted speed limit of 35 mph.